Automatic-Ingest-Digital-Archives/SCALA/RODA Manual.md

+# RODA Manual

-## RODA is a browser tool where you can upload SIPs and transform them to AIPs.
+RODA is a browser tool where you can upload SIPs and transform them to AIPs.

 ###
 <details><summary><b>To use RODA</b></summary>